 MESSAGE FROM THE DIRECTOR

 Over the last two decades, nanoscience research has demonstrated the potential to greatly improve functionality in areas such as electronics, healthcare and energy.
 It is fair to say, however, that many of these discoveries have not yet been broadly commercialized.
 Deployment of these advances at societal-impact scales will require revolutionary advances in high volume nanomanufacturing - addressing scalability, reliability, sustainability and cost constraints.
 Furthermore, business innovation and the development of a high-tech workforce are critical to successfully deploy nanotechnologies at societal scales.

-This NSF Nanosystems ERC entitled Nanomanufacturing Systems for mobile Computing and Energy Technologies (NASCENT) was set up with the vision to create and validate a scalable and cost-effective nanomanufacturing infrastructure to enable future nanotech factories.
+This NSF Nanosystems ERC entitled NAnomanufacturing Systems CENTer (NASCENT) was set up with the vision to create and validate a scalable and cost-effective nanomanufacturing infrastructure to enable future nanotech factories.
 This vision requires us to build a bridge from science to scalability as captured in the illustration below.
 NASCENT is focused on creating nanomanufacturing systems, nanoscale materials and processes, inline and offline metrology, and functional data analytics for yield management.
 The resulting nanoscale manufacturing infrastructure is enabling applications in mobile computing technologies which are impacting all aspects of healthcare, education, commerce, communications, computing and lifestyle.

 Create high throughput, reliable and versatile nanomanufacturing systems and associated processes through transformative research, education of leaders and global and industrial engagement that will revolutionize future generations of mobile computing and energy devices.